-** B-2 Non-coding variants, most of which are regulatory, are significant to the study of diseases but less well studied than coding variants
+** Non-coding variants, most of which are regulatory, are significant to the study of diseases but less well studied than coding variants

-[[MG(10dec)-to-SK: Shorten]] Numerous studies have been conducted on the mutations to coding portions of the genome.
+Numerous studies have been conducted on the mutations to coding portions of the genome.
 However, comparatively less effort has been invested in the investigation of disease-related disruptions to noncoding portions of the genome.
-Nevertheless, a few[1] initial studies indicate that variants in non-coding regions of genome significantly influence the associated phenotype\cite{17185560} and are often implicated in various diseases\cite{23138309,16728641}.
+Nevertheless, a few [ref] initial studies indicate that variants in non-coding regions of genome significantly influence the associated phenotype\cite{17185560} and are often implicated in various diseases\cite{23138309,16728641}.
 Much of the non-coding variation is contributed by regulatory variants, where cis- and trans-acting variation in the human genome can modulate gene expression\cite{19636342} and this gene expression variation has been implicated in cancer and other diseases\cite{23374354,23348506,23348503,7663520,19165925,18971308}.
 Specific examples are expression quantitative trait loci (eQTLs) and variants associated with allele-specific behavior.
 It has been shown that a significant fraction (26%-35%) of inter-individual differences in transcription-factor (TF) binding regions coincides with genetic variation loci and that about 5% of transcripts levels are associated with inherited variant states\cite{20299548}.
 Genotype-transcript associations have been reported at large for multiple types of inherited variants\cite{21479260,20220756,20220758,21862627,1728997}, however experimental evidence of inherited variants, allele-specific effect on enhancer/promoter activities and transcriptional influence (short and long range) are lacking.

+[[chg: our group=>we]]

-* C Approach
+* Approach

-** C-1 Variant calling

-[[MG-to-AH+SK+STL: SV calling (no more than 2.5pgs)]]

-[[MG-to-SK: cnvnator]]

-[[MG-to-AH: pemer]]

-[[MG-to-STL: SRIC+svpgene+AGE]]

-[[MG(2Mar): svpgene too!]]

-[[MG-to-SK: describe how we have a pipeline that incl.
-CNVnator .
-We’ll add in a little of PEMer & Sric & Retroduper]]
+** Much Previous Experience with SV calling which is immediately applicable

-Previous studies identified many rare and de-novo structural variants have been found to be associated with many diseases like diabetes\cite{25424174} and neurodegenerative diseases like autism, tourette syndrome, bipolar disorder, and schizophrenia\cite{20531469,22169095,24098143,21658582,20368508,21358714}
+We have been members of the 1000 Genomes Structural Variation group (1000SV) since its inception.
+In the context of this group we have developed numerous algorithms for SV detection and characterization.
+These can be easily applied in the Mendelian context.
+Moreover, there is much convincing evidence that SV while fewer in the genome tend to be higher impact variants.
+For instance, studies identified many rare and de-novo structural variants have been found to be associated with many diseases like diabetes\cite{25424174} and neurodegenerative diseases like autism, tourette syndrome, bipolar disorder, and schizophrenia\cite{20531469,22169095,24098143,21658582,20368508,21358714}

-Our group has developed a widely acclaimed tool, CNVnator for CNV discovery and genotyping.
+CNVnator. // Our group has developed a tool, CNVnator for CNV discovery and genotyping [ref].
 CNVnator utilizes mean-shift approach along with GC correction and novel multiple bandwidth partitioning to identify wide ranges of CNV events.
 We have calibrated CNVnator by leveraging extensive validation exercise performed by the 1000 Genome Project.
 Furthermore, CNVnator can detect CNVs and provide genotype information on a population level.
 In addition, CNVnator can also accurately detect atypical CNVs including de novo and multi-allelic events.

-We have developed and customized pipeline based on Broad’s Genome Analysis Toolkit (GATK)\cite{21478889} and MuTect software for accurate calling of germline and somatic variants(SNPs and Indels) in whole exome/genome sequences.
-We will integrate our SNP/Indel calling pipeline along with our structural variant caller (CNVnator) to develop a unified variant identification framework to identify small as well as large variants.

-[[MG-to-AH: We will further develop our SV calling to make for more seamless transition between exome and whole-genome -- AH will discourse on Arifinator]]

-In addition to copy number variants, we also developed algorithms for identification of complex rearrangements.
+PEMer // In addition to copy number variants, we also developed algorithms for identification of complex rearrangements.
 On this end, we developed PEMer\cite{19236709} , which identifies clusters of discordantly mapped reads and compares with a simulated background model for scoring to identify complex rearrangement breakpoints with high sensitivity.